 I can almost guarantee someone would want the life that is ended by a mother without forethought.
 Thousands of couples can’t have children, whether it’s a biological thing or something else.
 Many of these couples want children and would do almost anything to have at least one child.
 Putting an unwanted child up for adoption is the kindest thing you can do for them.
 It’s also the kindest thing you can do for the child.

 What’s the difference between a biological mother and an adoptive mother?
 You can be sure the adoptive mother wants the child.

 I understand it was one of the first commandments given by God, if not the first (I don’t read Genesis often enough to remember the order of things).
 Whatever.
 It made sense at the time.
 It doesn’t make sense now.
 We don’t have to be told to multiply.
 With the global population spinning out of control, we need to be told not to multiply.

 Religious zealots will say that preventing pregnancy is the same as abortion in the grand scheme of things.
 They’re wrong, totally wrong.
 Birth control prevents contraception, the beginning of a life.
 Abortion ends a life.
 The same zealots will say that male masturbation is a sin because of the wasted seed and I’m sorry, it’s a completely different sheet of music.

 The male reproductive system will discard unused sperm in one way or another.
-In the absence of a proper receptacle (a willing vagina), it’s really up to a man to choose to let the sperm get discarded naturally or help it along.
+In the absence of a proper receptacle (a willing partner), it’s really up to a man to choose to let the sperm get discarded naturally or help it along.
 Since I’ve never heard anyone say female masturbation is a sin, then it must be okay.
 Did you notice my intentional sarcasm?